nefeliand/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a firt year PhD candidate at the University of Cyprus, as part of the Marie-Curie CLIPE project.
+I am a firt year PhD candidate at the University of Cyprus, as part of the Marie-Curie CLIPE project under the supervision of Professor [Yiorgos Chrysanthou](http://www.cs.ucy.ac.cy/~yiorgos/).
+I currently work on the [CLIPE](https://www.clipe-itn.eu/) project to design the next-generation of VR-ready characters, capable of behaving realistically while interacting with real users.
+Prior to that, I received a BSc in Mathematics (2019) and an MSc in Data Science with Distinction (2020) from the [University of Bath](https://www.bath.ac.uk/).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.